mirkosaugo/lets-flow/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies by running `npm install`.
-3. Start the development server with `npm start`.
+3. Start the development server with `npm run dev`.
-4. Open your browser and navigate to `http://localhost:3000`.
+4. Open your browser and navigate to `hhttp://localhost:5173/`.
 5. Start flowing with ReactFlow! 🌊💻

-## Contributing

-We welcome contributions from everyone!
-If you have any ideas, bug fixes, or improvements, feel free to open an issue or submit a pull request.
-Let's flow together! 🤝

-## License

-This project is licensed under the MIT License.
-Feel free to use it, modify it, and have fun with it!
-Just remember to give credit where credit is due. 😉

-## Acknowledgements

-We would like to express our gratitude to the creators of ReactFlow for providing such an awesome library.
-You rock! 🎉

 ## Contact

-If you have any questions, suggestions, or just want to say hi, you can reach us at reactflowtest@example.com.
+If you have any questions, suggestions, or just want to say hi, you can reach me at hi@mynameismirko.it

 Happy flowing! 🌊💻